-The Newton’s Law of Cooling states that the rate of change of temperature should be proportional to the difference between the temperature of the object and the surrounding temperature.
+Newton’s Law of Cooling states that the rate of change in temperature should be proportional to the difference between the temperature of the object and its surrounding temperature.

 So this is a Separable Differential Equation.
 Now we are going to find the solution of the Separable Differential Equation.

 Substitute the value of C in the given equation.

 To = initial temperature or the temperature of the object